The 4 D’s of Medical Negligence

 Medical negligence, or medical malpractice, occurs when a doctor fails to meet the required professional standard of care and his or her negligence causes patient harm.

-Like all lawsuits, filing a medical negligence claim requires proving a specific set of legal requirements.
+Like all lawsuits, filing a medical malpractice claim requires proving a specific set of legal requirements.
 These requirements, or the 4 D's of Medical Negligence, form the underlying basis of a medical negligence lawsuit.

-What Are the 4 D's of Medical Negligence
+What Are the 4 D's of Negligence?

 The 4 D’s of medical negligence are 1) Duty, 2) Deviation, 3) Direct Cause, and 4) Damages.